 2) Cut Down Pre Paid Funeral Plan.
 Tricky new kid on the block.

 These are similar to standard plans below but seek to cut funeral costs by limiting where and when the cremation can take place.
-Cremation costs before 9.30 are usually much cheaper.
+Cremation costs before 9.30 or after 4.30 are usually much cheaper.
 Costs are further cut by not allowing a choice of undertaker.
-The undertaker could come from 3o miles away, in an extreme case, and they get to chose the crematorium (on a cost basis) which could be another 20 miles away.
+The undertaker could come from 30 miles away, in an extreme case, and they get to chose the crematorium (on a cost basis) which could be another 20 miles away.
 And everyone has to get there for a service at perhaps 8.30 or 9 a.m.
 You can see why they don’t suit everyone – we much prefer to recommend the slightly more expensive standard plans.
+That said, there are a very few decent ones on the market.

 3) Standard Pre Paid Funeral Plan.